microsoft/ebpf-for-windows/docs/RingBuffer.md

 Linux also supports memory-mapped polling consumers, which can't be directly supported in the current model.

-The new ring buffer will use [I/O Completion Ports](https://learn.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports), which is the windows analog to the linux epoll mechanism, and memory map producer+consumer pages into the user process in the same way that linux does.
+The new ring buffer will use [I/O Completion Ports](https://learn.microsoft.com/en-us/windows/win32/fileio/i-o-completion-ports), which is the windows API closest to the linux epoll mechanism, and memory map producer+consumer pages into the user process in the same way that linux does.

 The new API will support 2 access methods: callbacks and mmap/epoll style access.